How to Use the Navitime App to Plan Your Bullet Train Trips

 The icon looks like this.

-When you first download and open it, you’ll be granted with a screen that looks like the one below
+When you first download and open it, you’ll be greeted by a screen that looks like the one below

 The one you want right now is Route.
 This is where you plan your trains.

-How to Research a Train Journey on Navitime
+5 Steps to Researching a Train Journey on Navitime

-It’s actually very simple (a picture of the screen is also below).
+It’s actually very simple (a picture of the screen is below to help).

 A nice touch here is that you can put tourist spots and even hotel names – I was trying to find out how to get to Universal Studios Japan and it came up as an option.